1190452/LAPR3/Documents/UC9/UC9_DeleteElectricScooter.md

 #### Stakeholders and their interests

-**Administrator:** intends to manage the pharmacies.
+**Administrator:** intends to manage the scooters of a pharmacy.

-**Pharmacy:** intends to ship products by having scooters.

-**Couriers:** intends to have a vehicle so that he can transport the medicines.

 #### Preconditions

-* The scooter cannot exist on the system (id should be different).
+* The scooter must exist on the system (the id provided should be present on the system).

 #### Postconditions

-* The scooter is saved on the system and is now usable to make deliveries.
+* The scooter is deleted on the system and it cannot be usable to make deliveries.
-* By default, the actual battery of the scooter is defined as the maximum battery of the scooter

 #### Main success scenario (or basic flow)

-1. The administrator starts by creating a scooter.
+1. The administrator starts by deleting a scooter.
-2. The system requests the necessary (i.e. id and the maximum battery).
+2. The system requests the necessary data (i.e. id).
 3. The administrator enters the requested data.
 4. The system validates and asks for confirmation.
 5. The administrator confirms the data.